Battle of Tanga: Battle

 The colonial volunteers of the 7th and 8th Schützenkompanien (rifle companies) arrived by railway to stiffen the pressed Askari lines.
 The normally mounted 8th Schützenkompanie had left their horses at Neu Moshi.
 By late afternoon on 4 November, Lettow-Vorbeck ordered his last reserves, the 13th and 4th Askari Feldkompanien (field companies) – the 4th had just reached Tanga by train), to envelop the British flank and rear by launching bayonet attacks along the entire front to "bugle calls and piercing tribal war cries."
 At least three battalions of the Imperial Service Brigade would have been wiped out to a man, if they had not taken to their heels.
 All semblance of order vanished as Force B's retirement "degenerated into total rout."

-Still outnumbered eight to one, caution overtook some of the German officers.
+Still outnumbered nine to one, caution overtook some of the German officers.
 Through a series of errors by the buglers and misunderstandings by an officer to disengage and consolidate, the Askari withdrew to a camp several miles west of Tanga.
 As soon as Lettow-Vorbeck learned of this, he countermanded the move and ordered a redeployment that was not completed until early morning.
 "For nearly all of the night [before sunrise 5 November], Tanga was Aitken's for the taking.
 It was the most stupendous irony of the battle."